Collapsed Drain Repair Cost

 Checklist for Repairing a Drain Line Breakage

-• Look for obvious signs of drain pipe damage such as dampness or mould in your property.
+• Look for signs of drain pipe damage such as dampness or mould in your property.

-• For signs of drain damage outside the property - look for patches of wet or sunken ground.
-As this is an obvious sign of leakage.
+• For signs of drain damage outside the property - look for patches of wet or sunken ground which may be an indicator of a leak.

 • Minimal drain line breakages can be easily fixed by most DIY enthusiasts.